kevindublin/ssg-authorsite/content/moviepass-reviews-2015-t2.md

 **Batman v.
 Robin – 7.5**

-Teckevinally, I saw this at Wondercon and not with MoviePass, but it was in a theater and I’m going for \#100MoviesIn2015.
+Teckevinally, I saw this at Wondercon and not with MoviePass, but it was in a theater and I’m going for *#100MoviesIn2015*.
 I didn’t like *Son of Batman*.
 It felt really forced.
 The direction left a little to be desired.
 This film, though, may be one of the best in the DCAU, and that says a lot.
 The action sequences are stellar and well-placed throughout.
 The story’s theme centered on the relationship of trust between Bruce and Damien works well.
 Not to mention, the group that shows up.
 Yes. *Batman Versus Robin* is the best DCAU feature since *Under the Red Hood*, but not quite as good as *The Dark Knight Returns.* Because, let’s be honest.
 When you successfully adapt that story, it’s hard to top.

 **Dragonball Z: Resurrection of F – 7.5**

 Yes.
 Yes.
 Yes.
-Toriyama-san is back!
+Toriyama-sama is back!
 Great blend of action and comedy.
 The theme of the conflict between Goku and Vegeta pushed even further than it was in the series.
 Frieza’s return was wonderful.
 The fight scenes—wowsers!
 Wait, I just realized, is this available to stream yet?
 I might go watch it again right now.